james-jory/segment-personalize-workshop/exercise1/README.md

 Detailed instructions for configuring an S3 destination can be found on Segment's [documentation site](https://segment.com/docs/destinations/amazon-s3/).

 As mentioned above, we won't be testing actually pushing data through the S3 destination in this workshop due to time limitations.
-Instead, we will upload a dataset in the next part.
+Instead, we will use raw data already collected in an S3 bucket.

 ## Part 5 - Send Test Data Into Your Segment Workspace